Indhira2025/final_project_620/README.md

 # final_project_620

-All code to reproduce data wrangling and analyses are in the folder titled code. (finalprojectcode.R)
+All code to reproduce data wrangling and analyses are in the folder titled code. (final_project_code.qmd)

 All plots are in the docs folder.